brookemitchell/llm-dev-examples/commands/review-pr.md

    - **WHY**: Vague commands waste time figuring out what to do

 5. **Include thread IDs for automation**
-   - Extract GitHub thread IDs from GraphQL API
+   - Extract GitHub thread IDs from GitHub CLI
    - Include in action commands for mark-as-resolved functionality
    - **WHY**: Enables automated GitHub integration